Statistics

 In 2008 he won a Gold Award for his narration of the feature length documentary The Destiny of Britain (2007).
 Constantly busy, Ian also runs the Surrey Heath Youth Actors Company with his wife, actress Yvonne Quenet.
 They have been married for over 30 years and have three daughters.

-Mary Peach will be 90 - credited as Astrid in The Enemy of the World
+Mary Peach was 90 - credited as Astrid in The Enemy of the World

 Mary Peach is a British film and television actress, who was married to the screenwriter and director Jimmy Sangster until his death in 2011.